Income from economic activities obtained through permanent establishment

-Deadlines:20 first calendar days of the months of April, October and December.
+Terms: Within the first twenty calendar days of the months of April, October and December.

 When instalment payment is not required, it will not be mandatory to file Form 202, except in the case of PEs that are considered Large Companies.
 In this case, Form 202 must be filed, even when no payment is required, which will result in negative self-assessments.

-PEs must file tax returns on the same forms and within the same deadlines as resident entities subject to corporate income tax.
+The EPs must submit tax returns in the same forms and within the same deadlines as resident entities subject to Corporate Tax.

-Deadline: 25 calendar days following the six months after the end of the tax period.
+Term: 25 calendar days following six months after the conclusion of the tax period.